Streaks of lights (Low shutter speed)

 In the dream, she was pregnant, and she was about to give birth.
 That was in the hall.
 There was a random doctor.
 The delivery happened in one quick motion.
 And suddenly a stranger was taking her baby and running away.
 She was shouting and trying to get up to call the stranger back, but the doctor was not letting her.
 He was telling her, to let go of it.
 She pushes him to run after the stranger.
 She was shouting to the stranger that she wanted to give milk to her baby, begging him to give the baby back.
 Her breasts wanted to be wanted.
 The stranger still running, deaf ears.
 The doctor was running behind her.
 His voice fading away.
 Silence.
 Suddenly she looked around to find that there was nobody in front of her neither at the back.
 The doctor, the house the baby and the stranger had disappeared.
 She felt a dull thud in her breasts.
 Thats when she had woken up.

+The dull thud had not disappeared from her breasts.
+Her breathing still was short and fast.
+It had seemed too real.
+She closed her eyes again for a silent prayer and got up from her bed.
+Her hand immediately touched her stomach.
+As if expecting a small lump to be there.
+Her heart felt heavy.
+Her pillows crushed.
 'Freud, I wonder what your interpretation for this one would have been.'
 With a programmed motion she reached for her cell phone to check the time.
 8:35 pm.
 Even today she would not be able to wash the clothes.
 Just enough time to get ready for her work.
 She worked in a call centre.
 Her schedule for this week started at 10:30pm.
 And it took almost an hour to get to office.

 After a hurried wash, and even more hurried "breakfast" of a slice of toast and juice, she hurried down the stairs, pinning her dupatta on the way.
 She tried crossing the road to her busstop.

 This road was always the busiest at anytime of the day.
 There was an underground terminal to cross, which she never used during the night.
 After a few seconds of hesitating, stopping and walking, she managed to go halfway, only to be stuck there for a few minutes.
 Her thoughts looked about at the streaks of light, blues and yellows and reds as it zoomed in opposite directions at either sides, making her rooted the same spot.
 Her life had also been the same.
 Balancing on a tight rope.
 Cat on the wall situation.
+She was single, living alone.
+Her parents were in another city.
+She had wanted to be independent, and moved away despite their protests.
+Though sometimes she missed her mom's prescence and her dad's being-there nature, she had opted out.

 She caught her office bus with a second to miss, and reached for her seat.
 Her window seat was occupied by somebody else.
 Silently cursing, she satisfied herself with an aisle one.
 Jealously looking from time to time at the widow seat, her window seat, which deserved her, especially today, to sort out her thoughts..